MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 - [Azure AD Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks)

 > [!NOTE]
-> Azure AD and Azure MFA are included in Azure AD Premium and the Enterprise Mobility Suite (EMS).
+> Azure AD and Azure AD Multi-Factor Authentication are included in Azure AD Premium and the Enterprise Mobility Suite (EMS).
 You do not need individual subscriptions if you have either of these applications installed.

 - A Windows Server 2016 AD FS on-premises environment.
   - The server needs to be able to communicate with the following URLs over port 443.